This post may contain affiliate links. Please see my disclosure policy for details.

 This is the ultimate Lumbini travel guide and will give you all the information you need to know about the world-famous Birthplace of Buddha.

-Lumbini is a world famous spot in Nepal for being the birthplace of Lord Buddha.
-This is the reason why it draws thousands of pilgrims and tourists every year and has now become a UNESCO world heritage site.
+Lumbini draws thousands of pilgrims and tourists every year and has now become a UNESCO world heritage site.

-But, if you’re interested in discovering some Buddhist culture, learn a bit about the history of Buddhism and want to see some pretty architecture, it’s definitely worth a night here (but no more than that!)
+But, if you’re interested in discovering some Buddhist culture, learning a bit about the history of Buddhism, and want to see some pretty architecture, it’s definitely worth a night here (but no more than that!)